 Psychologists vs. Psychiatrists

-The main difference between psychologists and psychiatrists is that psychiatrists are medical doctors and psychologists are not.
-So psychiatrists go to medical school and psychologists do not.
+The main difference between psychologists and psychiatrists is that psychiatrists are medical doctors, and psychologists are not.
+So psychiatrists go to medical school, and psychologists do not.
 In most states, only psychiatrists can prescribe psychiatric medications.
-However, there are 5 states that allow psychologists to prescribe psychiatric medications, and they are: Idaho, Illinois, Iowa, Louisiana, and New Mexico.
+However, there are 5 states that allow psychologists to prescribe psychiatric medications, and they are Idaho, Illinois, Iowa, Louisiana, and New Mexico.

 Psychologists vs. Therapists

-Therapists or counselors generally have a master’s degree in psychology, counseling, or social work.
-They are still qualified to provide psychological treatment – such as talk therapy, coping mechanisms, and general emotional support – but they cannot diagnose mental health disorders or prescribe psychiatric medications.
-If a therapist believes that their patient has a specific mental health condition, they may refer them to a psychologist or psychiatrist for an official diagnosis.
-Or if the therapist believes that their patient needs a specific type of medication, they will refer them to a psychiatrist for further analysis.
+If a therapist believes that their patient has a specific mental health condition, they may refer them to a psychologist or psychiatrist for treatment.
+Or if the therapist believes that their patient needs a specific type of medical treatment, they will refer them to a psychiatrist or doctor for further analysis.

 What is Psychologist Malpractice?